Rule 4-906. Guardian ad litem program.

 (8) Private guardians ad litem.

-(8)(A) The Director shall maintain a list of guardians ad litem qualified for appointment.
-The Director shall provide the list to district court judges upon request.
+(8)(A) The Director shall maintain a list of private attorney guardians ad litem qualified for appointment.

-(8)(B)(ii) be a member in good standing with the Utah State Bar;
+(8)(B)(i) show membership in good standing in the Utah State Bar;

-(8)(B)(iv) be screened against the DCFS Child Abuse Data Base and the like data base of any state in which the appointee has resided;
+(8)(B)(iii) provide a DCFS Child Abuse Data Base report (and like information from any state in which the applicant has resided as an adult);

-(8)(B)(vii) be evaluated at the discretion of the Director for competent performance and minimum qualifications.
+(8)(B)(vi) agree to be evaluated at the discretion of the Director for competent, professional, proficient, ethical, appropriate conduct, and/or performance, and minimum qualifications.

-(8)(C) Upon the appointment by the court of a guardian ad litem, the court shall:
+(8)(C) Upon the appointment by the court of a private guardian ad litem, the court shall:

-(8)(D) Upon receipt of the courtís order appointing a guardian ad litem, the Director shall contact and assign the case to an eligible attorney.
+(8)(D) Upon receipt of the courtís order appointing a private guardian ad litem, the Director shall contact and assign the case to an eligible attorney, if available.

 (8)(E) Upon accepting the courtís appointment, the assigned attorney shall file a notice of appearance with the court within five business days of acceptance, and shall thereafter represent the best interests of the minor(s) until released by the court.